rpjansma/rpjansma/README.md

 # Hi!
+Call me Raul :)
-Five years working in a bank insurance company made me a generalist professional, improved my soft-skills on a leadership position and hard-skills to analysis and refactor processes.
+Web Developer intern at [@tokenlab](https://www.tokenlab.com.br/pt/). 💻

 ### About me
-Web Developer intern at [@tokenlab](https://www.tokenlab.com.br/pt/).
+Five years working in a bank insurance company made me a generalist professional, improved my soft-skills on a leadership position and hard-skills to analysis and refactor processes.

 <p>Back-end enthusiast, using Node.js and Spring boot.
 Angular and React are my favorite framework to build front-end. 🤘<p>